MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Call Queue/INSTRUCTIONS.md

 | -NoTeamsChannels    | Do not download existing teams information.                                                                                                |
 | -NoOpen             | Do not open the spreadsheet when the BulkCQsPreparation.ps1 script is finished.                                                            |
 | -Verbose            | Watch the spreadsheet get filled with information as the BulkAAsPreparation.psl1 script runs.<br>*Automaticaly disables*  **-NoOpen**      |

+## -Download notes

+- All downloads for a call queue will be in the AudioFiles directory, in a sub-directories by the call queue ID.
+This is due to the fact that call queue names are not unique.
+- All audio file names will be prefixed with the unique file id and underscore.
+This is due to the fact that the same file name used within the same call queue may not actually have the same content.

 # Provisioning Instructions